osrf/gazebo_tutorials/torsional_friction/tutorial.md

 ground.
 So let's go on the `Link` tab and set the mass to 10000 Kg.
 The heavier it is, the more it presses against the ground and the higher the friction.

-1. Now go to `File -> Exit Model Editor` and make sure you save the model.
+1. Apply your changes, close the inspector and  go to `File -> Exit Model Editor`.
+Make sure you save the new model.

 1. Back in the main window, apply torque to the new sphere as you did for the old one.
 Unlike the first sphere (which is still rotating, it will rotate